chineidu/MLOps_Tutorials/other_notes/sql_notes/ADVANCED_SQL.md

 LEFT JOIN products p ON o.product_id = p.id;
 ```

-#### Right Join
+#### Right Outer Join

 - Similar to left join, but reverses the behavior.
-It returns all records from the right table (specified first) and matching records from the left table based on the join condition.
+It returns all records from the `right table` (specified first) and matching records from the left table based on the join condition.
 - Unmatched records in the left table will have null values in their corresponding columns.

 ```sql